 Many CED and Graduate courses have prerequisites.
 The purpose of a prerequisite is to ensure that students entering an advanced class have an understanding of the foundation concepts related to the course.
 Students who have not completed prerequisites may experience difficulty understanding and completing assignments.
 Many adult learners have acquired sufficient prerequisite knowledge through work experience.
-Requests to waive a prerequisite will be considered by the Director of Graduate and Continuing Education and the appropriate instructor, and should be made in writing to the Graduate and Continuing Education Office.
+Requests to waive a prerequisite will be considered by the Director of Graduate and Professional Studies and the appropriate instructor and should be made in writing to the Graduate and Professional Studies Office.

 CED students enrolled for at least 6 credit hours who achieve a grade point average of 3.20 or better for a term are placed on the CED Dean’s List for that term with one of the following designations:

 Highest Honors – 3.80 to 4.00

 High Honors – 3.50 to 3.79